acrolinx/clj-queue-by/README.md

     (queue)

-You probably want to read from the queue on a different thread.
-Make sure to catch all exceptions to keep the thread running.
-Loop with a suitable sleep time in between or use other notification mechanisms to trigger the reading.
 Reading from the queue returns `nil` when no item is in the queue.

 ## Nil